IgniteUI/igniteui-docfx/en/components/drop-down.md

 ### Mutli-Level Drop Down menu

-This sample demonstrates how to implement a multi-level drop down menu with the use of a custom directive and service.
+The following sample demonstrates how to implement a multi-level drop down menu that allows the user to quickly and easily navigate through a hierarchy of content by hovering on a series of nested menus.

-The `MultiLevelDirective` sets the [`overlay settings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) of the inner drop down and manages its opened/closed state on hover.
-The `MultiLevelService` keeps track of all inner drop downs since multiple levels of hierarchy can be implemented.
+For the implementation of the multi-level drop down menu we will use the [`IgxDropDownComponent`]({environment:angularApiUrl}/classes/igxdropdowncomponent.html) as well as a custom directive and service described below.

-In order to configure the [`IgxDropDownItem`]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html) to open an additional drop down, add the `multiLevel` directive and set the `innerDropdown` property.
+In order to configure the [`IgxDropDownItem`]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html) to open an additional drop down, add the `multiLevel` directive that would handle the [`overlay settings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) of the nested drop down and manages its opened/closed state through its `innerDropdown` property.

 ```html
 <igx-drop-down #dropdown1>